Pinellas County Criminal Defense

 Depending upon the facts and circumstances of your case, the following solutions may be available to you.

 Simply because you have been arrested does not mean that the prosecutor has to file a formal charge against you.
 In spite of the zero tolerance policy adopted by law enforcement, prompt intervention by an attorney experienced with the Pinellas County criminal justice system may convince the prosecutor to decline to prosecute you.
-We can help you to present your case in a favorable light and to provide the State with your side of the story.
+Retaining a St. Petersburg Domestic Battery Attorney from our office can help you to present your case in a favorable light and to provide the State with your side of the story.
 Here are some of the factors that may make a difference:

 • Lack of injury or the minor nature of the injuries involved.